 [Update, Feb.
 7, 2017: Examples #11 and #12 have been added in Part 4 of this series.]

 On page 41 and later on page 132, Noegel discusses a Janus parallelism in Job 3:25-26 in which a single Hebrew word can mean "stir up, quarrel with" or "dread, fear."
 The Book of Mormon often uses "stir up" for those fomenting anger against the Nephites or the righteous, as well as for righteous people striving to get sinners to repent.
-Thus, it is usually colocated with "anger" or themes related to "repentance."
+Thus, it is usually collocated with "anger" or themes related to "repentance."
 But in a couple of cases, its use is in the context of fear and thus in theory might be able to function as a Janus parallelism similar to the one discussed by Noegel.
 Enos 1:23 is one example:

 Another possibility involves the Janus parallelism in which a single word can mean "singing" or "looking," found in Job 36:24-25 and discussed by Noegel on page 120.
 This may be at play in 1 Nephi 1:8 and again in Alma 36:22, but the effect does not seem particularly interesting.
 Could there be anything deliberate in those passages?

-Another possibility that also seems weak involves the Janus parallelism involving meanings of "murmur, complain" and "lodge" involves in Job 31:31-32 and discussed by Noegel on page 110 of his book.
+Yet another possibility that also seems weak involves the Janus parallelism involving meanings of "murmur, complain" and "lodge" involved in Job 31:31-32 and discussed by Noegel on page 110 of his book.
 A possibility for a similar Janus parallelism might be found in several places in 1 Nephi where the concept of murmuring is often motivated by the failure of Lehi's family to remain in Jerusalem.
 Thus, the act of murmuring against Lehi, Nephi, or the Lord is linked to not lodging in the comfort of home, and may present possibilities for a related Janus parallelism or two.
-See 1 Nephi 1:11, 5:2, 16:5-6, 35-36, 17:22-24.
+See 1 Nephi 1:11, 5:2, 16:5-6, 35-36, and 17:22-24.
 In 1 Nephi 4:4-5, Nephi's brothers continue to murmur and stay at night outside Jerusalem as Nephi goes in to confront Laban, but the sense of "lodge" is not clearly presented.

 It may be impossible to find genuine Old World Janus parallelisms in a text translated into English without the original Old World record.
 Nevertheless, based on examples that have been found in the Hebrew Bible or based on potential wordplays that can be created in Hebrew, it may be possible to uncover some possibilities for further consideration.
 If these possibilities fit the context well and don't suffer from glaring defects, there may be something to tentatively consider.
 I am not sure if any of the possibilities proposed above rise to that level, but I hope others with suitable expertise might provide further feedback.